UnseenWizzard/git_training/README.md

 After you're done, take another look at the latest commit with `git show HEAD`.

 As you've certainly expected by now, the commit hash is different.
-The original commit is gone, and in it's place there is a new one, with the combined changes and new commit message.
+The original commit is gone, and in its place there is a new one, with the combined changes and new commit message.

 > Note how the other commit data like author and date are unchanged from the original commit.
 You can mess with those too, if you really want, by using the extra `--author={AUTHOR}` and `--date={DATE}` flags when amending.